atgambardella/pytorch-es/README.md

 # Evolution Strategies

 This is a PyTorch implementation of [Evolution Strategies](https://arxiv.org/abs/1703.03864).
-All testing was done with PyTorch 0.1.10 and Python 3.5.

 # Requirements

-Python 3.5, PyTorch >= 0.1.10, numpy, gym, universe, cv2
+Python 3.5, PyTorch >= 0.2.0, numpy, gym, universe, cv2

 # What is this?
 (For non-ML people)